sdxic/netapp_bluexp_classification/README.md

         * Click the Save button
 ![Create Share](images/smb-share.png)

 5. Map a network drive to the share we created and write a file to it.
         * Click the windows folder icon on the taskbar
-        * Click This PC and then on the top of the windows explorer window click Computer and then map network drive and click map network drive.
+        * Click This PC and then on the top of the windows explorer window click Computer and then map network drive and click map network drive
-        * In the Map Network Drive put in the following values.
+        * In the Map Network Drive put in the following values
             * Drive - Z:
             * Folder - \\\fileserver\share
             * Leave Reconnect at sign-in selected
             * Click Finish
 ![Network Drive](images/smb-network-drive.png)
     * A new windows explorer window will open and you should see the new share we created.